imglab-io/imglab-js/README.md

 ### Using secure image sources

-For sources that require signed URLs you can specify `secureKey` and `secureSalt` attributes for the source:
+For sources that require signed URLs you can specify `secureKey` and `secureSalt` attributes:

 ```javascript
 const source = new Imglab.Source('assets', { secureKey: 'assets-secure-key', secureSalt: 'assets-secure-salt' })